hpc-uk/archer-benchmarks/reports/single_node/index.md

 ### 4.3 GROMACS

 The performance of the GROMACS benchmark was correlated with the floating point performance of the compute nodes.
+There is an issue with the performance of the GROMACS benchmark on the JADE GPU-accelerated system that requires further investigation - the results on the Wilkes2-GPU system with the same GPU accelerators demonstrate that good performance can be achieved on the hardware.

+While the performance of the GROMACS benchmark was correlated with the order of increasing floating point performance of the different compute node architectures, we also saw that the ratio of observed performance improvement did not match the ratio of increased theoretical maximum floating point performance.
+As the increasing floating point performance theoretically available on the different architectures is obtained mostly from increased SIMD, this difference in performance ratios suggests that the GROMACS benchmark is less able to exploit the additional SIMD capability as this is added to processors.
+We plan to investigate further if this is a function of the benchmark or the GROMACS application.

 <a id="acknowledgements"></a>
 ## 5. Acknowledgements